Laboratory 6

 • It is important to verify that the four corners of the image are projected correctly.
 We also choose an aspect ratio different from 1.

-• For OrthogonalCamera we verify that the rays are parallel to each other: we do this by calculating their dot product and verifying that it coincides with the null vector.
+• For OrthogonalCamera we verify that the rays are parallel to each other: we do this by calculating their cross product and verifying that it coincides with the null vector.

 • (For PerspectiveCamera we will instead verify that all rays have the same origin).